FanaHOVA/personal-blog/pages/blog/san-francisco-meeting-spots.md

 ---
 Collecting good spots for in-person meeting in San Francisco:

+**Mission:**

+* ☕ Dolores Park Cafe for coffee, enough seats there or walk the park
+* ☕ La Reyna Bakery on 24th St and Shotwell for pastries and coffee
+* ☕ Bernie's on 24th and Noe for pastries and coffee
+* ☕ Noe Cafe on Sanchez and 26th for coffee (or a Spritz...)
+* ☕ Ritual on Valencia
+* ☕ / 🍽️ Atlas Cafe on 20th St
+* 🍽️ Souvla on Valencia
+* 🍽️ Saucy Asian on 17th St
+* 🍽️ Mesopotamia Kitchen on 24th (Noe side)
+* 🍽️ Taqueria Vallarta on 24th and Harrison
+* 🍽️ Beretta on Valencia and 23rd
+* 🍺 ABV on 16th St
+* 🍺 Mothership on Mission (after Cesar Chavez)

 **East Cut / Moscone Center / Ferry Building:**

 * ☕ Salesforce Park, meet at Philz at 425 Mission St for coffee then take elevators up for walking or sitting